egemensert/egemensert.github.io/index.md

 }
 </style>

-I am Egemen and what I do is curating plots out of observations.
+I am Egemen and I curate plots out of observations.
 My efforts are concentrated on excavating structured information out of partially observable systems with many subparts interacting in a nonlinear fashion (complex systems).
 You can find about who I am, what I love in the <a href='/about/'>About</a> section.